Skip to content

 What is the best webinar software for small business?+

-The best webinar software for most small businesses is Zoom Pro at $15/month for live sessions up to 1,000 participants, or Livestorm's Growth plan at $99/month if you need purpose-built webinar features like registration pages, attendee analytics, and post-event email automation.
-For very tight budgets, Zoom's free meeting plan (100 attendees, 40 minutes) or Livestorm's free starter (30 attendees, no time limit) are workable starting points.
+The best webinar software for most small businesses in 2026 is Zoom Pro, from $14.16/month per host on annual billing, supporting up to 100 attendees per session.
+For a purpose-built registration-to-follow-up pipeline, Livestorm Pro bills per attendee credit ($3 per attendee, purchased in annual packs; the Pro tier is 400 credits for $1,200/year) and handles registration pages, analytics, and email automation in one product.
+For tight budgets, Zoom's free meeting plan (100 attendees, 40 minutes) or Popup's free plan (unlimited attendees, no time limit) are workable starting points.

 How much does webinar software cost for small businesses?+